Catherine is a homemaker, gardener, and writer who writes about home improvement, gardening, and science. Her day job is as a lab tech.

 - The second approach is to wait until the tree has dropped the bulk of its leaves and then rake in one fell swoop.

 I have used both approaches and hands down, multiple rakings is in the long run easier.

-Hard work for sure but the end result is that you restore the charm of your home by rediscovering your curb appeal.
+It is hard work for sure, but the end result is that you restore the charm of your home by rediscovering your curb appeal.

 - Yard bags

-- pruning shears
+- Pruning shears

-- a wheel barrow
+- A wheel barrow

-- lawn mower
+- Lawn mower

-- safety glasses
+- Safety glasses

 Once you have assembled all your tools and yard bags, all you really need is persistence and determination.
 It's understandable if you struggle with getting started.
 I do too.
-The piles of leaves are usually so high that it seems I shall never make a dent.
+The piles of leaves are usually so high that it seems I will never make a dent.

 As with anything, the trick is to just get started.
-In our yard, the leaves pile up on the Southwest corner of the house where there is a retaining wall.
-This winter was particularly windy so even though we did rake and mow the leaves in the fall, the front yard still looked like this at the end of spring
+In our yard, the leaves pile up on the southwest corner of the house where there is a retaining wall.
+This winter was particularly windy, so even though we did rake and mow the leaves in the fall, the front yard still looked like this at the end of spring.

 Leaves, Leaves, Leaves.
 Leaves Everywhere!

 Over the course of the fall and winter, the leaves are not selective in where they accumulate.
 As a result not only does the yard end up full of leaves but so do the flower beds that are next to the house and along the retaining wall.

-With all these massive piles of leaves, what's the best option--mowing or raking?
+With all these massive piles of leaves, what's the best option: mowing or raking?

 As expected, the mowed leaves do create a lot of flying debris on windy days and the small pieces of leaves are easily tracked into the house which means more sweeping the entrance and vacuuming the carpet.

 I liked the idea of using the mulched leaves to enrich the soil as well as providing a place for winter birds and critters to get food and water.
 And ultimately, it was easier than raking and I am excited to see how the enriched soil improves my yard.

 Mowing is a time saver.
-Definitely takes less time than raking
+Definitely takes less time than raking.

-Takes more time and is harder to do
+Takes more time and is harder to do.

-Less yard bags needed
+Fewer yard bags needed.

 The leaves are mulched.
-You still need to dispose of the brush
+You still need to dispose of the brush.

 Have to figure out a way to dispose of the yard bags.
-Most cities provide a brush and leaf pick up twice a year
+Most cities provide a brush and leaf pick up twice a year.

-Mulched leaves act as organic mulch
+Mulched leaves act as organic mulch.

-Another method required to fertilize/ enrich your soil
+Another method required to fertilize/ enrich your soil.